suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 energy-consuming decryption and flash memory copy or swap operations take place.

-While the examples in this document use coaps for payload fetch you can use other URI schemes such as coap and http instead of coaps, because the SUIT manifest and this extension don't rely on the TLS layer as a security mechanism.
+While the examples in this document use the coaps scheme for payload retrieval, alternative URI schemes such as coap and http may also be used.
+This flexibility is possible because the SUIT manifest and this extension are not dependent on the TLS layer for security.

-The encryption algorithms provide confidentiality, suit-parameter-image-size and suit-parameter-image-digest provide integrity, and suit-authentication-wrapper provide authentication.
+Confidentiality, integrity, and authentication are instead ensured through the SUIT manifest and the extensions defined in this document.

 #  IANA Considerations